AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

  **Goals**

 -   Understand De Morgan’s Laws.
--   Students will work independently, but are encouraged to ask each other for help as needed.
--   Convert complex Boolean statements to conditional statements in code.
+	-   I will be able to convert complex Boolean statements to conditional statements in code.